 7. …and the Stickball Hall of Fame.

 The Stickball Hall of Fame honors the baseball-like game that a generation of young New Yorkers grew up playing on the street.
 Eight former New York Yankees are members of the Stickball Hall of Fame—Phil Rizzuto, Willie Randolph and Joe Torre among them.
 And as the Stickball Hall’s management will be quick to tell you, the game—which requires just a broomstick, a rubber ball and some imagination—lives on to this day.
-The Hall’s East Harlem location is open Tuesdays, Thursdays and Saturdays.
+The Hall’s properietors are not easy to track down; last we heard, their East Harlem location was open Tuesdays, Thursdays and Saturdays.

 8. We’re the most important city for baseball history.